 #4 - According to research carried out by Boston Consulting Group and Global Fashion Agenda for the Copenhagen Fashion Summit in 2017, the sustainability' pulse' of the industry is 32 0ut of 1003

 Fast fashion practices are unsustainable.
-To keep the supply chain running, manufacturers consume raw materials with little care for the environment or people affected.
+Manufacturers across the textile and apparel sectors consume raw materials with little care for the environment or people affected to keep the supply chain running.
 The production methods favored are the quickest and cheapest regardless of the negative impact.

 The clothing they produce is of inferior quality and may wear out within a year.
 This forces people to throw away and replace fashion items too often, feeding landfill waste.